 AI contract review offers a different way to handle that pressure.
 In its simplest form, an AI-powered review takes care of the tedious parts like flagging issues and helping your team stay consistent across the board.

-Still need more info?
-This guide covers what AI contract review really means, how it fits into your workflow, and why more legal teams are starting to rely on it.
+In this guide, we'll cover what AI-powered contract review really means, how it fits into your workflow, and why more legal teams are starting to rely on it.

 Contract review has always been one of those tasks that piles up fast.
 It takes time, focus, and a lot of repetition, especially when you're working through dozens of similar agreements.